openshift/training/beta-3-setup.md

 When the frontend was first built and created, there was no service called "database", so the environment variable `DATABASE_SERVICE_HOST` did not get populated with any values.
-Our database does exist now, and there is a service for it, but OpenShift did not "inject" those values into the running container.
+Our database does exist now, and there is a service for it, but OpenShift could not "inject" those values into the frontend container.

 ### Replication Controllers
 The easiest way to get this going?
 Just nuke the existing pod.
 There is a